dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

 This creates a database, migrates tables and creates a user `admin` with password `admin`.
 - An API Key for the admin user with `RIGHTS_ALL` is also created and stored in `.env/admin_api_key.txt`.

-4. Start a development instance of The Things Stack
+4. Start a development instance of the server

 ```bash
 $ go run ./cmd/ttn-lw-stack -c ./config/stack/ttn-lw-stack.yml start
 ```

-5. Login to The Things Stack via the Console
+5. Login to server via the Console

 In a web browser, navigate to `http://localhost:1885/` and login using credentials from step 3.